 , and Mirror

 pods is set to two.
-This facilitates the avoidance of downtime when updating or reconfiguring Project Quay by the Operator or during rescheduling events.
+This facilitates the avoidance of downtime when updating or reconfiguring Project Quay through the Operator or during rescheduling events.

 Disabling the Horizontal Pod Autoscaler